-What is a Certificate of Capacity?
+What is a Certificate of Capacity (COC)?

-A Certificate of Capacity is an official document issued by a medical practitioner, such as a doctor, physiotherapist, or chiropractor.
+A Certificate of Capacity is an official medical document issued by a medical practitioner, such as a doctor, physiotherapist, or chiropractor.
 It outlines the following details:

-• Worker’s Personal Information: Name, date of birth, and contact details.
+• Worker’s Personal Information: Name, date of birth, and contact details

-• Injury or Illness: Description of the injury or illness, including the date it occurred.
+• Injury or Illness: Description of the injury or illness, including the date it occurred

 • Capacity for Work: Assessment of the worker’s ability to perform their usual work tasks or any other type of work.

-• Treatment Plan: Details of the treatment required for recovery.
+• Treatment Plan: Details of the treatment required for recovery

 • Medical Practitioner’s Details: Information about the medical practitioner who issued the certificate.